ewisted/RuneLiteToSteam/README.md

 ## Getting Started
 All you need to get up and running is to [download a zip of the repo](https://github.com/ewisted/Migrate-RuneLiteToSteam/archive/refs/heads/main.zip), a [RuneLite installation](https://runelite.net/), an [OSRS Steam client installation](https://store.steampowered.com/app/1343370/Old_School_RuneScape/), and Powershell.
 Once you have those, just follow these steps:
+1. Extract the `Migrate-RuneliteToSteam.ps1` file from the downloaded zip to wherever you wish to keep it.
-1. Open up a Powershell window in the directory you downloaded the repo to.
-The easiest way to do this is to navigate to the folder you downloaded the script to in File Explorer, type `powershell` in the navigation bar, and hit enter.
+2. Open up a Powershell window in the directory you extracted the script to.
+The easiest way to do this is to navigate to the folder containing the script to in File Explorer, type `powershell` in the navigation bar, and hit enter.
-2. Enter the following command in the Powershell window.
+3. Enter the following command in the Powershell window.
 Make sure to replace the placeholder variables with your installation paths.
   ```
   .\Migrate-RuneliteToSteam.ps1 -RuneLiteInstallPath "path-to-runelite-files" -SteamClientInstallPath "path-to-steam-client-files"
   ```